tanfwong/rfsoc_notes/_sources/ch4/functions.md

-* Function instantiation locally optimizes the RTL implementation for each instance of a function by exploiting the situation in which some inputs to the function are constant values when the function.
+* Function instantiation locally optimizes the RTL implementation for each instance of a function by exploiting the situation in which some inputs to the function are constant values when the function is called.
 This optimization may simplify the surrounding control structures and produce smaller more optimized function blocks.

 * Function instantiation is involved by using [`#pragma HLS